LIVING WITH DYING IN THE ANTHROPOCENE

 shiny-haired children playing in the sun.

 Get with your tribe.
-I cannot underscore enough the importance of being with people who see who you really are, and who love and respect you for that.
+I cannot underscore enough the importance of being with people who see who you are, and who love and respect you for that.
 It is very, very difficult to hold up under tremendous stress and the worst thing you can do when the chips are down is to isolate yourself.
 It is too easy when we are alone to rationalize that we have no value and nothing to offer.
 Those who see your gifts, especially those who have benefited from them, will be the ones to pick you back up and remind you how much you are needed.

 Focus on creating happy experiences.
-We need humor, friendship, play, self-care and rest.
+We need humor, friendship, play, self-care, and rest.
 Spend time with those who see you and love you.
 Indulge in activities that bring you joy.
 Write poems and stories.
 Share them.
 Write plays and produce them.
 Put an orchestra together.
 Be in a choir.
 Sing robustly.
 Preen that solo voice.
-Play your favorite instrument, even if you’re not very good at it.
+Play your favorite instrument, even if you’re not good at it.
 Contribute your gifts for the well-being of others, and have fun.
 Remember fun?
 Put that life force energy out there, in a big way.
 And rest.

 Believe in yourself.
 Believe that you have a right to be here.
 You have as much right as anyone to be here, and to find your right place in this world.
 As the world contracts and collapses around you, ironic as it seems, it is even more important that you believe you have a right to be here.
 It will not help you to think of yourself as a victim, and neither will it help anyone else.
-Although you will likely be required to be even more dexterous and to leap ever-widening fissures with the best of them, this does not mean your role and your contribution is no longer valid.
+Although you will likely be required to be even more dexterous and to leap ever-widening fissures with the best of them, this does not mean your role and your contribution are no longer valid.
 It is more valid, and your skills and insights are needed more than ever.
 Therefore, in these times and because of these times, it is critical that you find your soul’s calling and bring it to life.
 These are the times that take us out of ourselves and then draw us back in, more deeply than we knew was possible.

 Many are feeling the call to draw from their souls a much deeper and richer understanding of who they are, and of their world.
-They realize they must become someone completely other than who they have been.
-We are being initiated into depths of fear, anger, despair and grief that go much beyond what we ever expected to encounter in the ordinary course of an ordinary life.
+They realize they must become someone other than who they have been.
+We are being initiated into depths of fear, anger, despair, and grief that go much beyond what we ever expected to encounter in the ordinary course of an ordinary life.
 Business as usual is over.
 The soul of life itself is asking us to let go of who we were and to be willing to discover a new identity informed by the deepened self.
-This requires a great deal of courage; you will now have to see who you are and what you are really made of.
+This requires a great deal of courage; you will now have to see who you are and what you are made of.
 And then decide if you can become that.

 What is calling you at this time?
 Are you paying attention?
 Are you in the process of responding to your calling and changing your life accordingly?
 Who is in your community and how are you sharing your calling with them?
 Our world desperately needs the gifts you brought to this planet.
 It is imperative that you honor your calling – the one that will not leave you alone, and see what new material in the way of insights and practical, sustainable applications for a different way of being can emerge – from you and your community.